 Protocols and protégés

 McCulloch was a key player in helping the Defense and Veterans Brain Injury Center develop a more rigorous concussion protocol for rehabilitation called Progressive Return to Activity (PRA).
 Released in 2014, it sidelines service members who’ve sustained their first concussion and continue to have symptoms after a few days, as well as those who receive their second concussion within a year.
-A primary care provider determines whether a physical therapist is needed, and if symptoms continue, the person is referred to a higher level of care such including rehabilitation for more comprehensive evaluation and intervention.
+A primary care provider determines whether a physical therapist is needed, and if symptoms continue, the person is referred to a higher level of care including rehabilitation for more comprehensive evaluation and intervention.

 Having deployed to Afghanistan during her service, Cleveland can attest to the difficulty of conducting concussion testing in these settings.
 “K-Mac’s work is particularly vital because it strives to be feasible within a military environment that is often dangerous, chaotic, busy with many competing priorities, and systemically governed by a mindset of selfless service,” she says.
 That’s why McCulloch strives to limit setup to small spaces and use equipment that is durable, easy to maintain, and user-friendly — like smartphones.